 Dr Hannah Scott has been on the Town Council since its formation in 2015 and has recently gained a PhD for her research in Environmental Science.
-She has chaired the Neighbourhood Plan Steering group for the past two years and has been made Chair of the newly formed Planning, Highways and Environment Committee.
-These two groups are very important due to the pressure from the 2000 houses allocated next the town from the Thanet District Council Local Plan.
+She has chaired the Neighbourhood Plan Steering group for the past few years and also sits on the Planning, Highways and Environment Committee.
+These two groups are very important due to the pressure from the 2000 houses allocated next to the town from the Thanet District Council Local Plan.
 She has also organised two protest walks against the housing development, several public information days and attended the Local Plan Hearing in Public to speak for the Westgate residents.

 Dr Scott says: “I was first interested in becoming a Town Councillor when I read about the proposed 1000 houses in the draft TDC Local Plan.
 As I am an environmental scientist, I know the value of our local soils.
 We do need some housing, however, the council should keep our fields for growing food, especially in this time of climate change.
 The situation is even worse now that we are being allocated 2000 houses and there is not a legal argument against this - it is permitted in the National Planning Policy Framework.